FIN-608 / 3 credits

 Summary

 We study the role of information in equilibrium asset pricing models.
-We cover simple one-period models of incomplete and asymmetric information using competitive rational expectation equilibria and Bayesian-Nash equilibria.
-We extend to dynamic models.
+We cover seminal one-period and dynamic models of incomplete and asymmetric information using competitive rational expectation and Bayesian-Nash equilibria.
+We also cover recent empirical working papers on the topic.

 Content